uCOMmandIt/uci-docker-image-builder/readme.md

 The UCI docker build (udbuild) script makes building images easy by obfuscating the Dockerfile

 The Dockerfile is assembled at build time via a bunch of templates.
-The essence of the Dockerfile created are three RUN (layers) commands explained here.
+The essence of the Dockerfile created are three RUN layers and one COPY layer explained here.
 After you build an image you can see the Dockerfile the script created.
 It will be in the root of the builder repo

-1. CORE: Installs core packages and environment and only supports base images that run the distros alpine, arch, ubuntu or debian.
+1. RUN -CORE: Installs core packages and environment and only supports base images that run the distros alpine, arch, ubuntu or debian.
-2. PACKAGES: Installs the packages you specify for your custom image via a distro's package manager plus a script
+2. RUN - PACKAGES: Installs the packages you specify for your custom image via a distro's package manager plus a script you can write
+3. COPY - ROOTFS: Copies the rootfs folder in your build source (src/) to the root of the container
-3. INIT: Intializes the image with bash script(s) that you write.
+4. RUN - INIT: Intializes the container image with bash script(s) that you write.

-The reasoning behind this structure is that the CORE and PACKAGE (RUN/layers) once set will rarely change as you develop and test your image and thus when you rebuild only the INIT layer will be rebuilt signficantly speeding up build times and thus your dev cycle.
+The reasoning behind this structure is that the CORE and PACKAGE (RUN/layers) once set will rarely change as you develop and test your image and thus when you rebuild only the ROOTFS layer and INIT layers will be rebuilt signficantly speeding up build times and thus your dev cycle.
+And if files in in the src/rootfs folder don't change then even that layer will not be rebuilt.

 You primarily create your custom image editing a 'source' directory (see below) typically a `src/` subdirectory within your image folder (e.g `/opt/myimage/src`).